blockcoders/xcm-sdk/README.md

 ## About

 XCM SDK is a tool that provides an interface to send XCM messages for Substrate based blockchains.
-This library is written in Typescript so it can be imported in a whole new set of applications or dApps that use Javascript/Typescript engines such as Node.
+This library is written in Typescript so it can be imported in a whole new set of applications or dApps that use Javascript/Typescript engines such as Node.js.

 ## Get Started